Aktion Rheinland: After the war

 The death sentences of the state court proceedings were repeatedly subject to judicial review and ultimately found by the Federal Court as lawful.
 Only in 1999 were they cancelled because of the law abolishing Nazi judgements.

 The resistance fighters involved received numerous honours.
 The executed were buried in graves of honour at the Düsseldorf North Cemetery, the Gerresheimer Forest Cemetery and the Stoffeler Cemetery, memorials were built and named streets and squares after them.
 Aloys Odenthal received honorary citizenship of Düsseldorf in 1985.

 On 17 April 2011, the Weg der Befreiung ("Path of Liberation") was inaugurated by Mayor Dirk Elbers, consisting of six pillars, which are installed at points marking the journey taken by Odenthal and Wiedenhofen from the city police headquarters to reach US forces near Mettman.

+The commemoration of Franz Jürgens has since drawn controversy due to his involvement in war crimes.
+As the head of the police in Darmstadt, Jürgens, a member of the Nazi Party since 1933, was complicit in the mass deportations of 500 German Jews to extermination camps.
+German Jewish groups have called for officials to stop honoring Franz Jürgens.